isleofcode/splicon/README.md

 There is a cli, but can be included in other libraries.
 It was originally built for use in [ember-cordova](https://github.com/isleofcode/ember-cordova).

+It is built for node 0.12+, and probably works on lower.

 ##Icons

 For an integration example, see [ember-cordovas make-icon command](https://github.com/isleofcode/ember-cordova/tree/master/lib/commands/make-icons.js).